RunestoneInteractive/pythonds/_sources/Graphs/TheKnightsTourProblem.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Another classic problem that we can use to illustrate a second common
-graph algorithm is called the “knight’s tour.”
+graph algorithm is called the knight’s tour.
 The knight’s
 tour puzzle is played on a chess board with a single chess piece, the
 knight.
 The object of the puzzle is to find a sequence of moves that
 allow the knight to visit every square on the board exactly once.
 One
-such sequence is called a “tour.”
+such sequence is called a *tour*.
 The knight’s tour puzzle has
-fascinated chess players, mathematicians, and computer scientists alike
+fascinated chess players, mathematicians, and now, computer scientists,
-for many years.
+for over a thousand years.
 The upper bound on the number of possible legal tours
-for an eight-by-eight chessboard is known to be
+for an :math:`8 \times 8` chessboard is known to be
 :math:`1.305 \times 10^{35}`; however, there are even more possible
 dead ends.
 Clearly this is a problem that requires some real brains,
 some real computing power, or both.